-Peanut Paste (Peanuts, Peanut Oil)
+- Peanut Paste (Peanuts, Peanut Oil)

-- Natural and Artificial Flavors, Salt, Soy Lecithin, Artificial Sugar.
+- Natural and Artificial Flavors, Salt, Soy Lecithin, and Artificial Sugar.

 The primary source of protein is whey protein isolate.
 We all know that whey protein is a high-quality protein with a faster absorption rate than other protein sources.

 Since it’s a peanut flavor protein bar, you can expect heavy peanuts and thickeners to blend with the other ingredients.
 Barebells have used artificial sweeteners like sucralose, and acesulfame k for sweetening.

 It also contains soy which is coming from soy protein isolate.